 Chris King range – from £496/pair

 Chris King ISO hubs are now available through DCR Wheels.
 Including BMX and single speed versions.

 – ISO disc fronts are available in QR, 15mm and 20mm thru axle.

 – ISO disc rears are available in 135, 142, 150 and 157mm spacing

 – ISO disc rears are available in QR, 10mm or 12mm bolt axles

 – Freehub bodies are available for Shimano or SRAM XD.

 Chris King rear hubs use their unique patented ring drive system.
 Chris King say: This unique design offers instant, positive engagement that is over 3 times quicker than a standard 24-tooth pawl-type freehub.
 RingDrive™ uses 72 engagement teeth on stainless steel drive and driven rings for a system that is capable of handling torque load of over 800 ft/lbs.

 It is important to understand a Chris King Engagement as being more than simply 72 points of engagement.
 The actual lag between pedalling and engaging is faster than that suggests because of the nature of the ring drive whereas a pawl will have to run down into a groove.
 The engagement does feel very fast indeed.
 The hubs also have oversized shells and axles and bearings which all improve strenght, longevity and stiffness.

 Chris King R45 disc hubs are also now available through DCR Wheels.
 These are significantly lighter than the ISO range, designed for road disc applications and XC applications.
-They are available in 24 28 and 32h in black/red. £495/pair.
+They are available in 24 28 and 32h in black/red.
+Please enquire for prices.